This was the first machine from Williams to feature a round up-post between the flippers.

 Latest at the Museum

-The latest pinball from Stern Pinball.
+A world under the glass.
+This pinball immerses the player within the original trilogy movies.
 This is a limited edition version of Star Wars.

 Sinbad was manufactured by Gottlieb in 1978.
 It features 4 flippers at the bottom of the playfield.
 This machine was released during the changeover of pinball technology from "Electromechanical" to "Solid State Electronics".
 The first 950 machines were made as ""EM", the other 12000 in the new technology, "SS".